 With William Bakewell, Basil Ruysdael (grumpy Andy Jackson), Pat Hogan, Mike Mazurki (bad guy ‘Bigfoot Mason’ for Davy to tussle with), Don Megowan (a bland Col. Travis), Kenneth Tobey (a decent turn as Jim Bowie) and Helene Stanley.
 The pleasing (except for the tinkertoy Alamo) matte backgrounds are the work of Peter Ellenshaw.

-* The show also gave renewed impetus to Ebsen’s job prospects, leading down the road to another kind of country home companion named Jed Clampett.
+* The show also gave renewed impetus to Ebsen’s job prospects, leading down the road to another kind of country home companion name’a Jed Clampett.
 Parker donned buckskins and coonskin cap for two Crockett prequel episodes for Disney, again stitched together for theatrical release in 1956 as Davy Crockett And The River Pirates.
 Then in the mid 60s, his career in the doldrums, duty/destiny called once more and Fess drew a new passel of young fans with 6 years and 165 episodes as Daniel Boone.

-** Coming alive in ’55, I missed the initial craze, although someone (Dad, I assume) made sure I had the duds and gear to play in and with by the time I was old enough to toddle around the backyard fighting invisible bears.
+** Coming alive in ’55, I missed the initial craze, although someone (Dad, I assume) made sure I had the duds and gear to play in & with by the time I was old enough to toddle around the backyard fighting invisible bears.
 The second wave of Crockett fever caught a new group of us in 1960-61, when the shows were re-televised and the mighty John Wayne epic charged into the drive-ins.
 Two Davy’s?
 How can this be?
-COOL is what is was–and remains.
+COOL is what it was—and remains.